View all text of Subjgrp 37 [§ 493.909 - § 493.959]

 (c) Evaluation of a laboratory's analyte or test performance.
 HHS approves only those programs that assess the accuracy of a laboratory's responses in accordance with paragraphs (c)(1) through (5) of this section.

-(1) To determine the accuracy of a laboratory's response for qualitative and quantitative chemistry tests or analytes, the program must compare the laboratory's response for each analyte with the response that reflects agreement of either 80 percent of ten or more referee laboratories or 80 percent or more of all participating laboratories.
-The score for a sample in routine chemistry is either the score determined under paragraph (c)(2) or (3) of this section.
+(1) To determine the accuracy of a laboratory's response for qualitative and quantitative chemistry tests or analytes, the program must compare the laboratory's response for each analyte with the response that reflects agreement of either 80 percent or more of 10 or more referee laboratories or 80 percent or more of all participating laboratories.
+Both methods must be attempted before the program can choose to not grade a PT sample.

 The criteria for acceptable performance are—